 Sure.
 One popular one is the story of Okiku.
 She was a maid who worked in a castle.
 Her master, a samurai, was in love with a valuable plate that had ten inscriptions on it.
 Okiku accidentally broke one of the plates and was so horrified that she committed suicide.
 After that, her ghost was said to haunt the castle, counting from one to nine, and then wailing in despair because of the missing tenth inscription.

-One true and scary ghost story is about the Winchester Mystery House.
-Sarah Winchester, the heir to the Winchester rifle fortune, believed she was haunted by the spirits of those killed by the rifles.
-She continuously added onto her house in San Jose, California in a very strange and maze - like way.
-People claim to have seen apparitions and heard strange noises there, as if the ghosts were still lingering in the never - ending hallways.
+One true ghost story is about the Winchester Mystery House.
+Sarah Winchester, heiress to the Winchester rifle fortune, believed she was haunted by the spirits of those killed by the rifles.
+She continuously built onto her house in San Jose, California in a very strange and maze - like way.
+There were staircases leading to nowhere, doors opening to walls, and windows in odd places.
+People have reported seeing strange apparitions and feeling cold spots in the house, as if the ghosts of those who perished were still lingering there.

 One example could be the story of Okiku.
 She was a maid who was falsely accused of breaking a plate.
 She was then tortured and thrown into a well.
 Her ghost is said to haunt the place, counting plates and making a mournful cry.